byterubpay/byterub-site/_posts/2014-07-06-byterub-missive-for-the-week-of-2014-06-30.md

 4. We'd like to apologise for not finalise the GUI bounty - everyone has been a little scattered this week.
 We will resolve this in its entirety within the next 48 hours!

 This Missive is a little light on major updates (well, we can't have something major every week;) primarily because there has been lots of plotting and planning this week.
-As always: you can keep up to date with the nitty-gritty on IRC in #monero-dev on Freenode if you're interested.
+As always: you can keep up to date with the nitty-gritty on IRC in #byterub-dev on Freenode if you're interested.

 Until next week!